-All consolidated planning public hearings will be publicly noticed at least thirty (30) days in advance of the hearing date.
 The notices will be published either as public notices or advertisements in newspapers of general circulation.
-At this time, the newspapers of general circulation include: The Orange County Register (English), Viet Bao (Vietnamese) and Miniondas (Spanish).
+At this time, the newspapers of general circulation include: The Orange County Register (English), a (Vietnamese) and a (Spanish) newspaper.
 The notices will provide details concerning the nature of the public hearing, applicable HUD regulations, date and time of the hearings, and other necessary information.
-The Citizen Participation Plan posted on the OC Community Services website will be www.occommunityservices.org Click on the Housing and Community Development link and then click on the Community Development link, and look for the CP Plan link.
+The Citizen Participation Plan will be posted on the OC Housing Community Development website www.occommunityservices.org/hcd Click on the Community Development link, and look for the CP Plan link.